 Mohammed Sami approaches painting as an allegorical representation against the striking image of conflict and violence.
 His paintings explore belated memories triggered by common everyday objects and banal, from when he immigrated to Sweden as a refugee from his native Iraq.

-Rather than using the theme of trauma as a testimony to the Iraq conflict, which he witnessed first-hand, Sami deploys painting to articulate war and memory obliquely.
+Rather than using the theme of trauma as a testimony to the Iraq conflict, which he witnessed first-hand, Sami deploys painting to articulate war and memory, and loss obliquely.
 The semi-abstract register and multi-textured paint create a nuanced relationship between the original event and its present recollection in Sami’s artworks.
 These often appear playful, yet traditional genres such as the still-life, internal-external spaces and landscapes acquire a strange twist, muted, and turn into uncanny illusions.

 Sami applies the index and pun as delusive signifiers, as well as the historical harmonic composition, to free the painting from the need of imitating reality.
 Therefore, in many cases, his paintings appear to be about something else than the source of the trauma, which enables a transitive context for the viewers, and avoids being didactic.
 The affective nature of the paintings does not convey a concrete message.
 It thrusts us to an involuntary mode of critical inquiry, rather than a specific truth.